brooth/jeta-site/mysite/home/markdown/inject.md

     :::java
     public MetaScope<? extends HelloWorldScope> getMetaScope() {
-        return new MetaScopeController<S>(metasitory, new HelloUniverseScope()).get();
+        return new MetaScopeController<S>(metasitory, new HelloUniverseScope())
+            .get();
     }

 At this point, `Jeta DI` will inject `Hello, Universe!` into `str` as you expect.
 But, let's clarify what is happening in the listing above.

 `@Scope(ext)` - allows you to use a scope as the scope it extends from.
 So, we can provide `Hello, World!` string using `MetaScope<HelloUniverseScope>` in our example as well.
 Nevertheless, the real benefit is that you can replace the providers from super scope with new ones.
 For this purpose we created `StringProviderExt` and pointed its scope to `HelloUniverseScope`.

 Apart from direct extending, it's allowed to substitude the super entities as well.
-To illustrate that, let's extend our `Producer` entity:
+To illustrate that, let's extend our [`Producer`](#MetaEntity) entity:

     :::java
     @MetaEntity(ext = Producer.class)
     public class TestProducer extends Producer {
     }

-Now, in addition for ability to inject `TestProducer`, you can satisfy `Producer` dependencies with it.
+Now, in addition for ability to inject `TestProducer`, you can substitude `Producer` dependencies with it.

 <span class="label label-warning">Important</span> The scope of the extender meta entity must extend the scope of the extending entity as well.
-This means that for our `TestProducer` we must create a scope that extends `MyScope`:
+This means that for our `TestProducer` we must create a scope that extends [`MyScope`](#Scopes):

     :::java
     @Scope(ext = MyScope.class)